-Many people put off separating until the Christmas holidays are over.
-Even though they know in their hearts that it’s over – they want to their family to have one last special Christmas.
+Many people wait until the Christmas holidays to separate.
+Even though they know in their hearts that it’s over, they want their family to have one last special Christmas.

-But, having an impending separation looming over you can make the Christmas period more stressful.
-By taking control and starting to make small steps towards separation, you can prepare yourself for what lies ahead, but also position yourself for a better overall outcome.
+But having an impending separation looming over you can make the Christmas period more stressful.
+By taking control and making small steps towards separation, you can prepare yourself for what lies ahead and position yourself for a better overall outcome.

-If you find yourself preparing to celebrate Christmas, but knowing this will be last one together – here are some things you can do to prepare:
+If you find yourself preparing to celebrate Christmas but knowing this will be the last one together – here are some things you can do to prepare:

 1. If you’re concerned about your safety – get a Safety Plan in place

 If you’re even just a little bit worried about your safety, your first priority needs to be to get a Safety Plan in place.
 There are plenty of people and organisations that are there to help and advise you.
 These include your local police, domestic violence counselling services, personal counsellors, a trusted family lawyer and family and friends.

 Once you’ve separated, you want to be sure that your partner can’t access your email, social media accounts or documents.
 Changing passwords on these accounts and any online cloud storage accounts, along with personal computers, tablets, and your phone, only takes a few minutes and is well worth doing.

 The very idea of separation can be daunting and unsettling.
 For many people facing separation (or just thinking about it), personal counselling can be incredibly valuable in helping and supporting them through the process – from working out whether or not to separate to following through and coming out the other side.